St John-the-Baptist Anglican Church

 The principal attraction of Mudgee today is its fine collection of heritage sites, including commercial and civic buildings, churches and public homes.
 The Anglican and Catholic Churches face one another across the main intersection of the town and provide magnificent points of focus to the streetscape.
 Both are imposing neo-gothic stone structures with towers.
 The town is surrounded by productive farmlands; cattle and horse breeding together with viticulture are especially successful.
 Located away from the principal road and rail routes, Mudgee has been able to retain its essential heritage qualities free from the excesses of crass overdevelopment.
 It is also adjacent to some magnificent large tracts of wilderness.

-The present St John's Church was designed by Weaver & Kemp of Sydney; the foundation stone was laid on 29 September 1858.
-The discovery of gold in the region caused tremendous growth in the period following 1850 and the prvious church building constructed in 1841 became too small.
+The discovery of gold in the region caused tremendous growth in the period following 1850 and the previous church building constructed in 1841 became too small.
 An organ supplied to the church by J.W.
 Walker in 1855 was given to the Mudgee Presbyterians in 1882.
 This followed the installation from Sheffield of the Brindley & Foster organ, currently in use.
-[1]
+[52]

 The Brindley & Foster organ, with 3 manuals, 24 speaking stops and tracker action throughout, is one of the finest examples of nineteenth century British organ building in New South Wales.
 It was built in 1881 as a gift to the church by Mr Robert White whose name is associated with several other organs installed in New South Wales in this period.
 The instrument was tested by Sir John Stainer who made an inspection of it in the Sheffield works of the firm.
 [2]